claudiovallejo/treehouse-js-techdegree/welcome.md

-# Welcome to the Treehouse Techdegree
+# Full Stack JavaScript Techdegree by Treehouse

-## Start Date: _Wednesday, April 20th, 2016_
+## Degree Start Date: _Wednesday, April 20th, 2016_

-You'll be able to complete this Techdegree in 12 months by spending about 5 hours a week, studying the courses, and building the projects.
+In this repository I'll be sharing my notes and projects for Treehouse's Full Stack JavaScript TechDegree.
+Below you'll find a short breakdown of the Program.
+If you're interested in learning more about the Techdegree, head over to their [site] (https://teamtreehouse.com "site").

 The Treehouse Techdegree
 1. Online courses